Questions Arise as “Gender X” is a third gender option on Oregon IDs

 A Multnomah County judge allowed Army veteran Jaime Shupe to legally identify as neither male nor female last year, a first in the U.S. The ruling required the Oregon DMV to find a solution for a court ordered gender neutral classification as an administrative change.

 The proposed change is adding an option for Gender being marked as an “X” on the driver’s license.
 The DMV consulted with stakeholders, including local, state and federal law enforcement agencies, insurance companies, and organizations.

 The change that is now official is allowing Oregonians to “opt out” of providing a specific gender on the drivers license and using an “X” to signify this gender “option”.

 Similarly, in an Oregon bill, which passed the state Legislature and is going to the governor to sign into law, transgender residents want the Oregon Legislature to make it easier for them to change their names and gender designations on vital records.

-If approved, the law could go into effect by summer.
 However, these change bring up many questions for businesses.

 An estimated 20,000 Oregonians identify as transgender, according to The Williams Institute at the University of California-Los Angeles, and 1.4 million nationwide.